Hereditary politicians: Japan

 Hereditary politics is prevalent in Japan because political families hold on to three-bans, jiban, kanban, and kaban (financial support), which are three essential resources for a candidate to win an election.
 Jiban is the personal support from the people in a district.
-Kanban literally translates into advertisement board which symbolizes fame.
+Kanban literally translates into an advertisement board, which symbolizes fame.
 Lastly, kaban means "bag" in Japanese and this refers to the financial support to run an election.

-A hereditary politician is considered as a structural feature for Japanese politics.
-It is reported that approximately 30 percent of the House of Representatives are Nisei, who are the second-generation of the Diet member.
-Nisei population takes up to 40 percent of the Liberal Democratic Party (LDP).
+A hereditary politician is considered a structural feature of Japanese politics.
+It is reported that approximately 30 percent of the House of Representatives are Nisei, who are the second generation of the Diet members.
+The Nisei population takes up to 40 percent of the Liberal Democratic Party (LDP).
 Furthermore, most Japanese Prime Ministers have a strong political background.
 Famous examples are Junichiro Koizumi, Yasuo Fukuda, and Shinzo Abe.

 Nobusuke Kishi was criticized for the Manchukuo labor scandal which he had exploited Chinese workers in order to channel profits for Japan.
 His life was described as mirroring the US-JP relationship before and after the war: from enemy to allies.
 Mr. Nobusuke was condemned as a war criminal by the Americans, but later, he became the main negotiator for a peaceful relationship with the US.
-Therefore, he was referred as America's Favorite War Criminal.
+Therefore, he was referred to as America's Favorite War Criminal.

 Kan Abe served in the House of Representatives (Japan) from 1937 to 1946.
-He is famous for running the opposing platform to oppose to the militaristic government which was under Hideki Tojo’s control.
+He is famous for running the opposing platform to oppose to the militaristic government, which was under Hideki Tojo’s control.